Top JavaScript Mistakes Beginners Make (and How to Avoid Them)

 How to Fix This Mistake

-Mistake #2: The Copy-Paste Trap in JavaScript
+Mistake #2: The Copy-Paste Trap

 How to Fix This Mistake

-Mistake #3: Skipping JavaScript Basics
+Mistake #3: Skipping the Basics

 How to Fix This Mistake

-Final Thoughts: How to Succeed as a JavaScript Beginner
+Final Thoughts: Succeeding as a JavaScript Beginner